 A 14-acre private oasis at the edge of Manhattan's bustling Upper East Side, Rockefeller University's campus is among the city's most spectacular and soothing landscapes, and has been described by The New York Times as "a musical composition of light, shadow and shades of green."
 Designed by noted landscape architect Daniel Kiley, the well-tended grounds are shaded by century-old London plane trees and bloom with azaleas each spring.
 In addition to breathtaking views of the East River and historic Queensboro Bridge, visitors to Rockefeller enjoy dramatic works of art — including pieces by Alexander Calder, Chuck Close and Frank Stella — from the university's permanent collection.

 The university's 21 buildings house a community of world- renowned scientists who conduct research at the leading edge of biological and biomedical science and train the next generation of researchers.
-A total of 24 scientists associated with the university have been honored with the Nobel Prize — including five who have received the award since 1999.

 Flowers by European Floral Designs